 The examiner may also ask you to sign a form authorizing the insurance company to request your medical records from your physician, in an effort to get a better overall picture of your health history.

 To achieve the best results, do the following before the examination:

-- Avoid foods that can elevate your cholesterol levels, like cheese or beef, as well as over-the-counter drugs that could affect your blood work
+- Avoid foods that can elevate your cholesterol levels, such as cheese or beef, as well as over-the-counter drugs that could affect your blood work.

-- Avoid things that can raise your blood pressure, like alcohol and nicotine
+- Avoid things that can raise your blood pressure, such as alcohol and nicotine.

 On the day of the examination: